Dimfred/DisplayChanger2Wrapper/README.md

 # DisplayChanger2Wrapper

-This software is a wrapper around the displaychanger2 application from https://12noon.com/?page_id=641 thank you a lot for your work!
+This software is a wrapper around the displaychanger2 application from https://12noon.com/?page_id=641.
+Thank you a lot for your work!

 The software provides a C#-Forms application which sits permanently in the system tray.